Skip to main content

 What career progression opportunities are available for Learning Disability Nurses?

-Once you have registered and gained some clinical experience there are a number of employment options available including:
+Once you have registered and gained some clinical experience, there are several employment options available including:

 • Clinical Lead